tsherif/glcheck/README.md

 ```

-Tests are defined for `glcheck` using the `glCheck` function.
+Unit tests are defined for `glcheck` using the `glCheck` function.
 The general structure is as follows:

 ```js